-Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ - \$ 1,279,000 Net difference between projected and actual investment earnings - 627,000 Changes in proportions Difference between employer contributions 5,530,000 951,000 and proportionate share of total contributions Contributions subsequent to the measurement 259,000 173,000 date 22,858,000 \$ 28,647,000 \$3,030,000
+Deferred

+Outflows of Resources Inflows of Resources

+GOVERNMENTAL ACTIVITIES

+Difference between expected and actual experience \$ - \$ 2,888,000

+Changes in assumptions 12,517,000 -

+Net difference between projected and actual

+investment earnings 19,326,000 -

+Changes in proportions 4,148,000 6,158,000

+Difference between employer contributions and

+proportionate share of total contributions 1,352,000 173,000

+Contributions subsequent to the measurement

+date 27,245,000 -

+\$ 64,588,000 \$ 9,219,000

-\$22,858,000 reported as deferred outflows of resources related to pensions resulting from School District contributions subsequent to the measurement date will be recognized as a reduction of the new pension liability in the year ended June 30, 2016.
+\$27,245,000 reported as deferred outflows of resources related to pensions resulting from School District contributions subsequent to the measurement date will be recognized as a reduction of the new pension liability in the year ended June 30, 2017.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

 Year Ending June 30,

-2017 \$ (592,000)
+2017 \$ 6,095,000

-2018 (592,000)
+2018 6,095,000

-2019 (592,000)
+2019 6,093,000

-2020 4,535,000
+2020 9,841,000

-\$ 2,759,000

-Actuarial Assumptions - The total pension liability as of June 30, 2015, was determined by rolling forward the System's total pension liability as of the June 30, 2014 actuarial valuation to June 30, 2015, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability as of June 30, 2016, was determined by rolling forward the System's total pension liability as of the June 30, 2015 actuarial valuation to June 30, 2016, using the following actuarial assumptions, applied to all periods included in the measurement:

-- Actuarial Cost Method Entry Age Normal level % of pay - Investment Return - 7.5%, includes inflation at 3.00% - Salary Increases Effective average of 5.50%, which reflects an allowance for inflation of 3.00, real wage growth of 1% and merit or seniority increases of 1.50% - Mortality rates were based on the RP-2000 Combined Healthy Annuitant Table (male and female) with age set back three years for both males and females.
-For disabled annuitants, the RP-2000 Combined Disabled Tables (male and female) with age set back seven years for males and three years for females.

-The actuarial assumptions used in the June 30, 2014 valuation were based on the experience study that was performed for the five-year period ending June 30, 2010.
-The recommended assumption changes based on this experience study were adopted by the Board at its March 11, 2011 Board meeting and were effective beginning with the June 30, 2011 actuarial valuation.
+- The Investment Rate of Return was adjusted from 7.50% to 7.25%. - The inflation assumption was decreased from 3.0% to 2.75%. - Salary growth changed from an effective average of 5.50%, which was comprised of inflation of 3.00%, real wage growth and for merit or seniority increases of 2.50%, to an effective average of 5.00%, comprised of inflation of 2.75% and 2.25% for real wage and growth and for merit or seniority increases. - Mortality rates were based on the RP-2000 Combined Healthy Annuitant Table (male and female) with age set back three years for both males and females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Morality Improvement Scale.
+For disabled annuitants the RP-2000 Combined Disabled Tables (male and females) with age set back 7 years for males and 3 years for females to RP-2014 Mortality Tables for males and females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+The actuarial assumptions used in the June 30, 2016 valuation were based on the experience study that was performed for the five-year period ending June 30, 2015.
+The recommended assumption changed based on this experience study were adopted by the Board at its June 10, 2016 Board meeting, and were effective beginning with the June 30, 2016 actuarial valuation.

-The long-term expected rate of return on plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.